top of page

 Data Collection

-Need to change your study title midway ?
+Need to change your study title or supervisor midway ?

 If you need to change the title of your MMed research project after initial submission, you must notify the Wits Postgraduate Office.
 Send an email to Kgomotso Tlala at Kgomotso.Tlala@wits.ac.za requesting the title change.
 You will also need to complete the official title change document provided below and submit it along with your request.
 Be sure to include your student number, original title, proposed new title, and supervisor approval.